landymore/kjl-web/src/assets/content/posts/2025-11-01-ci-cd-without-secrets.md

 5. **Leverage Best Practices**

-- **Principle of Least Privilege:** Condition roles on repository, branch, or ref (e.g., only main deploys to prod).
+- **Principle of Least Privilege:** Condition roles on repository and environment if possible - otherwise constrain branch, or ref (e.g., only main deploys to prod).
 - **Automated Rotation and Monitoring:** Use policy checks in pipelines; integrate with SIEM for anomaly detection on assumptions.
 - **Immutable Pipelines:** Bake OIDC logic into repo templates to enforce consistency.